About Dr. Johnson

 Internship: Veterans Affairs Medical Center, Long Beach, CA

-Dr. Johnson, a professor of psychology at Binghamton University, investigates the developmental course of marital distress and dissolution from a scientific perspective.
+Dr. Johnson, a State University of New York (SUNY) professor of psychology, investigates the developmental course of marital distress and dissolution from a scientific perspective.
 To better understand the antecedents of marital discord, he examines the behaviors, cognitions, and emotions of couples.
-His research includes determining whether the current body of empirical literature about the predictors of relationship discord applies to low-income couples and people of color.
-Extensions of his research include outcome research on programs designed to prevent marital distress and dissolution; the genetic and hormonal influence on marital behavior; and the assessment, prevention, and treatment of intimate partner violence.
 Finally, he is interested in how psychological science can inform public policy.
+He is a board certified in Couple and Family Psychology and elected as a fellow of APA and APS.

 Sample Publications